Jybbs/Thermur/README.md

 Agents with low noise amplitudes strongly align with their neighbors, while those with high amplitudes move more independently.
 This continuous spectrum of behaviors rather than discrete states creates the variance necessary for critical dynamics.
 The resulting susceptibility $`\chi`$ scales with flock size $`N`$, confirming the system remains at criticality without requiring explicit anti-alignment mechanisms.

 Each agent watches exactly 7 nearest neighbors regardless of distance [^11].
 This "topological" rule means information spreads the same way whether the flock is spread out or compressed, enabling rapid response across the entire group.

+### Speed Regulation Through Marginal Confinement

+Natural flocks maintain remarkably stable cruising speeds despite constant interactions and perturbations.
+Cavagna et al. [^16] discovered this emerges from "marginal speed confinement," wherein agents experience minimal resistance near their preferred speed but strong forces prevent extreme deviations.
+This quartic potential approach resolves a fundamental conflict in collective behavior, since it allows natural speed fluctuations necessary for information transfer while preventing the flock from dispersing or stalling.

+Our implementation uses this biologically-validated mechanism instead of artificial damping, ensuring agents achieve their full cruising speed of 11.1 m/s rather than being artificially capped at lower velocities.

 ### Density Waves and Thermal Response